softwareguru/beam-summit-website/content/sessions/2023/beam-in-nokia-nwdaf-distributed-architecture.md

 video:
 track: concurrent
 tags:
-draft: true

 ---

 This session will present the analytics requirements of 5G stand-alone core, focusing on the NWDAF use cases.

 We will describe how Beam is used to configure pipelines in the Nokia NWDAF edge and central.

 We will discuss the challenges of dealing with multiple velocity data streams over Flink and Dataflow and provide a technical walk-through our pipelines.